 For pension savings with The People's Pension of £10,000 or less, the quickest and most convenient way to take your money is through your account.
 Visit thepeoplespension.co.uk/take-pension for help with this and to check what details you'll need.
-If you can't access the internet, call us on 0333 2301 373 for alternative options.
-While we generally can't process claims over the phone, we'll work with you to find the best solution based on your needs.
+If you're unable to access the internet, you can call us on 0333 2301 373.

-When you take out your money, we don't make a charae, If you withdraw all your money, you'll no longer pay any charges or receive a rebate on the management charge.
-Visit thepeoplespension. co.uk/charge for more information.
+When you take out your money, we don't make a charge.
+If you withdraw all your money, you'll no longer pay any charges or receive a rebate on the management charge.
+Visit thepeoplespension. co.uk/charae for more information.